-“Working as a health care provider during a pandemic has been very stressful.
-My stress level was highest back in April, May and June of last year.
-We didn’t have enough education about Covid and my workload was very high.
-That’s also the time my dad was diagnosed with cancer.
-Which started a whole new way of life for me.
-Since June I have had to bring my dad to his weekly chemo appointments, and sit with him at his nearly daily radiation appointments.
+Working as a health care provider during a pandemic has been stressful, more so back in April, May and June of last year.
+We didn’t have enough education about Covid-19 and my workload was higher than normal.
+That’s also when my dad was diagnosed with cancer, which started a whole new way of life for me.
+Since July, I have brought my dad to his weekly chemo appointments and sit with him at his nearly daily radiation appointments.
 At the end of the day I’m exhausted.

 Trusting medical providers has been difficult for some of my refugee patients which resulted in some patients opting out of going to the clinic during these Covid times.

 Trusting medical providers has been difficult for some of my refugee patients which resulted in some patients opting out of going to the clinic during these Covid times.
 This distrust was due to false rumors circulating in the community, and on social media telling them they may be forced to get a vaccine that they could die from.
 Some of my patients don’t know what to believe, so they will wait until they can’t tolerate their medical condition anymore and subsequently end up going to the ER.